Is your child afraid of going to the doctor? We have the ways you can help toddlers deal with visits to the doctor.

 4) Provide Comfort and Control

-5) Bring a Favorite Stuffed Animal or Toy
+5) Bring a Favourite Stuffed Animal or Toy

 A pacifier or blanket can help calm your child, but a beloved stuffed animal or doll might go the extra mile in allowing the doctor to do a brief “practice examination.”
 Your child will see that nothing bad happens, so she’ll probably be fine too.
 If there are older siblings who are not afraid of the doctor, consider asking if they would mind being examined first.
 Seeing a big brother or little sister go first will reduce the fear and encourage them to be brave.